‘Sex And The City 3’ May Feature Heidi Klum Playing Kim Cattrall’s Role, Per ‘RadarOnline’

 As Sarah Jessica Parker and Kim Cattrall continue to fight it out amongst themselves, a certain supermodel is desperate to get Sex and the City 3 made by any means necessary.

-According to Radar Online, Heidi Klum — who is a huge fan of the hit HBO show and subsequent film series — wants to not only see Sex and the City 3 made, but she’s willing to take Kim Cattrall’s place in the highly-anticipated film, she’s actually begging the producers to have her cast in the film!
+According to Radar Online, Heidi Klum — who is a huge fan of the hit HBO show and subsequent film series — wants to not only see Sex and the City 3 made, but she’s willing to take Kim Cattrall’s place in the highly-anticipated film.
+She’s actually begging the producers to have her cast in the film!

 The outlet is reporting that Klum is “kissing up,” especially, to Sarah Jessica Parker — the star and one of the executive producers — so she can assume the role of Samantha in the film.